-

 Please check opening times - especially of smaller or volunteer-run places.

 Please send an email if you want to suggest an addition to this list of museums and other exhibits about "ordinary" or "folk" or "everyday" ways of life in the past.
-So far we're trying to cover Britain and then Ireland, but suggestions for a similar USA list are also very welcome.
-Even though grand castles and stately homes are fascinating too, they aren't listed here, and nor are industrial heritage exhibits all about manufacturing and technology.
+So far we're trying to cover Britain and then Ireland, but suggestions for a future USA list are also very welcome.
+Even though grand castles and stately homes are fascinating too, sometimes with interesting kitchens, laundry rooms etc., they aren't listed here, and nor are industrial heritage exhibits all about manufacturing and technology, without workers' cottages.
 These pages emphasise ordinary domestic life, our ancestors' everyday objects, traditional crafts, living history, old cottages, preserved villages, old-fashioned farms etc.

 For sources please refer to the books page, and/or the excerpts quoted on the pages of this website, and note that many links lead to museum sites.
 Feel free to ask if you're looking for a specific reference - feedback is always welcome anyway.
 Unfortunately, it's not possible to help you with queries about prices or valuation.